EAS Station logo EAS STATION

 Troubleshooting

-1. Check Logs: Run docker compose logs -f to see container startup messages.
+1. Check Logs: Run sudo journalctl -u eas-station-web.service -f to see service startup messages.

-2. Database Connection: Verify POSTGRES_* settings in .env match your database deployment.
+2. Database Connection: Verify POSTGRES_* settings in /opt/eas-station/.env match your database deployment.

 3. Secret Key: Ensure SECRET_KEY is set to a non-empty value.